-- All salaried employees employed for less than one year by GPPL shall be granted paid vacation at the rate of 1.25 working days per month for each month worked prior to January 1 of the vacation year, unless otherwise negotiated in appointment package/agreement. - Non-salaried employees shall be entitled to the vacation entitlements as provided under the Employment Standards Code of Alberta. - Employees of GPPL are entitled to such additional annual vacation leave as may be negotiated as part of their appointment package/agreement. - An employee commencing employment after the fifteenth day of any month will be considered for vacation entitlement purposes to have entered the following month. - Employees may not take vacation before it is earned unless permitted by the employee's supervisor.
-If vacation is taken before it is earned and the employee leaves GPPL for any reason before such time is earned, the employee must pay back the unearned amount. - Should an employee change from an hourly to a salaried position, his/her vacation entitlement will be based on full-time equivalency, not the salaried position start date.
+- All salaried employees employed for less than one year by GPPL shall be granted paid vacation at the rate of 1.25 working days per month for each month worked prior to January 1 of the vacation year, unless otherwise negotiated in their offer of employment package. - Non-salaried employees shall be entitled to the vacation entitlements as provided under the Employment Standards Code of Alberta. - Employees of GPPL are entitled to such additional annual vacation leave as may be negotiated as part of their offer of employment package. - An employee commencing employment after the fifteenth day of any month will be considered for vacation entitlement purposes to have entered the following month. - Employees may not take vacation before it is earned unless permitted by the employee's supervisor.
+If vacation is taken before it is earned and the employee leaves GPPL for any reason before such time is earned, the employee must pay back the unearned amount. - Should an employee change from an hourly to a salaried position, their vacation entitlement will be based on full-time equivalency, not the salaried position start date.